ajsb85/firefox-addon-markdown4manoderecha/README.md

 2. In Chrome, open the Extensions settings.
 (Wrench button, Tools, Extensions.)
 3. On the Extensions settings page, click the "Developer Mode" checkbox.
 4. Click the now-visible "Load unpacked extension…" button.
 Navigate to the directory where you cloned the repo, then the `src` directory under that.
-5. The *Markdown Here* extension should now be visible in your extensions list.
+5. This extension should now be visible in your extensions list.
 6. Reload your webmail page (and maybe application) before trying to convert an email.

 ### Firefox and Thunderbird

 #### Mozilla Add-ons site

-Go to the [Firefox Add-ons page for *Markdown Here*](https://addons.mozilla.org/en-US/firefox/addon/markdown-here/) and install normally.
+Go to the [Firefox Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/manoderecha-tool-markdown/) and install normally.

-Or go to the "Tools > Add-ons" menu and then search for "Markdown Here".
+Or go to the "Tools > Add-ons" menu and then search for "markdown for manoderecha".

 After installing, make sure to restart Firefox/Thunderbird!

 **Note:** It takes up to a month for Mozilla to approve changes to the Firefox/Thunderbird extension, so updates (features, fixes) will lag behind what is shown here.
-You can manually choose to install the newest version before it's reviewed from the list of versions: [https://addons.mozilla.org/en-US/firefox/addon/markdown-here/versions/](https://addons.mozilla.org/en-US/firefox/addon/markdown-here/versions/)
+You can manually choose to install the newest version before it's reviewed from the list of versions: [https://addons.mozilla.org/en-US/firefox/addon/manoderecha-tool-markdown/versions/](https://addons.mozilla.org/en-US/firefox/addon/manoderecha-tool-markdown/versions/)

 #### Manual/Development